What is the Express Entry Program for Immigrating to Canada?

 - What happens if I have a birthday before I submit my permanent residence application?

-- If I get a PNP do I need to move to that specific province/territory?
+- If I get a PNP nomination do I need to move to that specific province/territory?

 - Should I apply to the Federal Skilled Worker Program or the Express Entry first?
 How does FSW funnel into EE?